JithinKS97/JithinKS97/README.md

 ## About me

-I'm a person who loves to understand the inner workings of things.
-I love to explore and talk about different things like nature, human psychology, cosmology, physics, crypto and similar interesting topics.
+I'm a person who loves to understand the inner working of things around us.
+I love to explore and discuss about different a wide variety of topics like nature, human psychology, cosmology, physics, crypto etc.